 Though they have a higher upfront cost, consumers who invest in a quality platform bed can save money in the long run for the same reasons we discussed with non-platform wood foundations.
 They won’t break down over time like box springs do.

-A Modern Addition To Your Bedroom
+A Modern Addition to Your Bedroom

 Sleek.
 Modern.
 Clean-cut.
-These are all proper ways to describe platform mattress foundations and it’s likely a reason home design company Houzz has an entire section of their website dedicated to integrating platform beds into modern bedroom design.
+These are all proper ways to describe platform bed mattress foundations and it’s likely a reason home design company Houzz has an entire section of their website dedicated to integrating platform beds into modern bedroom design.

 At Sleeping Organic, we choose to carry the line manufactured by Urban Woods because of their quality craftsmanship and commitment to sustainable manufacturing.
 Urban Woods also has lots of styles to choose from, which means you can easily match one of their wood finishes with the design of your room.
 Here’s a sample of the finishes you can select from when you buy an Urban Woods platform bed: